Meet Your Admin Team

 Aloha and Welcome to Daniel K. Inouye Elementary School.

-I am Yuuko Arikawa and State Superintendent Kishimoto appointed me Principal of this dynamic school on July 2, 2018.
+I am Yuuko Arikawa and I was appointed principal of this dynamic school on July 2, 2018.

 Prior to becoming the principal of Daniel K. Inouye Elementary School, I was a teacher and academic coach at Kaʻala Elementary for 12 years, a School Renewal Specialist for the Central District for 3 years, and a Vice Principal for 3 years.
 If you are interested in learning more about my work in education, feel free to view my Curriculum Vitae.

 I've lived in Hawaiʻi my whole life and I enjoy traveling for leisure, to learn, and to support people and communities.
 I've visited Hawaiʻi Island, Kahoʻolawe, Kauaʻi, Lānaʻi, Maui, Molokai, 21 states and Japan, Canada, Mexico, the Bahamas, England, France, Italy, and Germany.
 I have a lot more on my bucket list, to which I look forward.

 My father emigrated from Japan to Hawaiʻi and is the only member of his family to leave his country.
 Neither of my parents graduated from college, however, like many parents who have great hopes and dreams for their children, they always emphasized education and hard work for me and my four siblings.

 During your brief time in Hawaiʻi or for your elementary school years, I ask you to consider our art piece, which fronts the office.
 "Kaulele" is the work of artist Kim Duffett and it means to take flight.